This page gathers the informations for

 - Participate as a student volunteer (and are from outside of the area) – See first section

 - Submitted a paper to POPL’18 or to a POPL’18 conference, workshop, or symposium (see the list via the link under the Tracks pull down menu)

 - Students who wish to attend the conference

-Senior undergraduate and early graduate students interested to pursue a career in programming language research may apply to the Programming Languages Mentoring Workshop, [PLMW - link to be posted shortly](link to be posted shortly).
+Senior undergraduate and early graduate students interested to pursue a career in programming language research may apply to the Programming Languages Mentoring Workshop.